sybila/biodivine-sketchbook/project-docs/events-structure.md

 # Overview

+The communication between backend and frontend components of the app happens mainly through custom events.
 This document provides an overview of the events that can be processed by the backend state API.
 Events are structured in a hierarchical manner to simplify navigation and understanding.

 ---
 ## Undo Stack